rg63-itis/imrhythm/content/post/Leardership/Ali_Rowghani_How_to_Lead/index.md

 ## Observation 2 : Three Fundamental Attributes

-while there is no single archetype, great leaders nevertheless share three fundamental attributes and you kinda gotta be really good at these three things if you wanna be a great leader
+While there is no single archetype, great leaders nevertheless share three fundamental attributes and you kinda gotta be really good at these three things if you wanna be a great leader
 1. **Think and Communicate Clearly**
+    {{< figure src="https://raw.githubusercontent.com/rg63-itis/imrhythm/master/content/post/Leardership/Ali_Rowghani_How_to_Lead/thinkandspeakclear.png" title="Think and Communicate Clearly" >}}
+    If you're gonna have other people want to do the thing you're compelling them to do, you have to be able to paint a clear and compelling vision of the future for them to be able to follow.
+    As you grow, as company grows, as any organization grows, your communication has to get better and better and better because you now have more diverse people who are hearing you.
+Now your processes that you use to communicate can no longer be one-on-one, but they have to scale as your audience itself scales.
+    The most important thing for great communication is that it needs to be simple
 2.
-3. The Wowchemy website builder for Hugo, along with its starter templates, is designed for professional creators, educators, and teams/organizations - although it can be used to create any kind of site
-4. The template can be modified and customised to suit your needs.
-It's a good platform for anyone looking to take control of their data and online identity whilst having the convenience to start off with a **no-code solution (write in Markdown and customize with YAML parameters)** and having **flexibility to later add even deeper personalization with HTML and CSS**
-5. You can work with all your favourite tools and apps with hundreds of plugins and integrations to speed up your workflows, interact with your readers, and much more

-{{< figure src="https://raw.githubusercontent.com/wowchemy/wowchemy-hugo-modules/master/academic.png" title="The template is mobile first with a responsive design to ensure that your site looks stunning on every device." >}}
+3.

 ## Observation 3

-1. The Wowchemy website builder for Hugo, along with its starter templates, is designed for professional creators, educators, and teams/organizations - although it can be used to create any kind of site
-2. The template can be modified and customised to suit your needs.
-It's a good platform for anyone looking to take control of their data and online identity whilst having the convenience to start off with a **no-code solution (write in Markdown and customize with YAML parameters)** and having **flexibility to later add even deeper personalization with HTML and CSS**
-3. You can work with all your favourite tools and apps with hundreds of plugins and integrations to speed up your workflows, interact with your readers, and much more

-{{< figure src="https://github.com/rg63-itis/imrhythm/blob/master/content/post/Leardership/Ali_Rowghani_How_to_Lead/observ1.jpeg" title="The template is mobile first with a responsive design to ensure that your site looks stunning on every device." >}}

 ## Reference